json-schema-org/json-schema-spec/jsonschema-core.md

 downloaded, but instead JSON Schema implementations SHOULD understand ahead of time which schemas they will be using, and the IRIs that identify them.

-When schemas are downloaded, for example by a generic user-agent that does not know until runtime which schemas to download, see [Usage for Hypermedia](#hypermedia).

 Implementations SHOULD be able to associate arbitrary IRIs with an arbitrary schema and/or automatically associate a schema's `$id`-given IRI, depending on the trust that the validator has in the schema.
 Such IRIs and schemas can be supplied to an implementation prior to processing instances, or may be noted within a schema document as it is processed, producing associations as shown in
 {{idexamples}}.

+Implementations MAY provide functionality to automatically fetch schemas based on location semantics expressed by the URI, however such functionality MUST be disabled by default to prefer offline operation.
+When schemas are downloaded, for example by a generic user-agent that does not know until runtime which schemas to download, see {{hypermedia}}.

 #### Detecting a Meta-Schema